hereon-GEMS/pydidas/src/pydidas/docs/src/dev_guide/dev_guide_apps.rst

 The app will create a random noisy image of the given shape as its core function.
-It will utilize a shared memory array to store results to demonstrate how master and app clones interact in multiprocessing.
+It will utilize a shared memory array to store results to demonstrate how manager and app clones interact in multiprocessing.
 Just for demonstration purposes, it will wait for 50 ms for every 5th index and fail every 2nd carryon check.
 These methods will also print some info for
 demonstration: